Parametrisation and dictionary for CP violating Higgs boson interactions: Conclusions

 \section{Conclusions}

 The search for CP violating interactions in the Higgs sector remains a key objective in the LHC program and a crucial avenue for testing the SM and probing physics beyond it.
 Additional sources of CP violation are in fact a necessary condition for realizing the Universe baryon asymmetry.
 The ATLAS and CMS experiments at the LHC have performed several analysis for the direct search of CP violating Higgs boson couplings.
-With the forthcoming HL-LHC dataset the experimental sensitivity to CP-violating effects in Higgs production and decay channels will substantially improve.
+With the forthcoming HL-LHC dataset the experimental sensitivity to CP violating effects in Higgs production and decay channels will substantially improve.
 These measurements are expected to provide the most stringent direct limits on CP violation in the Higgs sector for the foreseeable future, setting a solid foundation for future collider explorations and serving as a benchmark for the interpretation of new physics effects.

-However a precise and unambiguous interpretation of experimental results requires a consistent treatment of the various theoretical frameworks and parametrisations used to describe CPV effects.
+However, a precise and unambiguous interpretation of experimental results requires a consistent treatment of the various theoretical frameworks and parametrisations used to describe CPV effects.

 In this paper, we have reviewed the most commonly employed parametrisations of Higgs interactions relevant to CP violation, namely the Higgs basis, the $\kappa$ and angles framework, CP fractions and effective field theories such as the SMEFT and HEFT and constructed a dictionary that translates between these parametrisations.
 This includes explicit relations between Wilson coefficients in SMEFT and operator coefficients in the Higgs basis and HEFT, highlighting the regimes where the mappings are valid or break down.
 Special attention has been devoted to identifying operator redundancies, the so-called "null operators" in HEFT that do not contribute to physical observables and the underlying flavor structure.